OS Notes: Scheduling

 deactivate_task(rq, prev, 1);

-4. put_prev_task() makes sched_class update stats, and pick next task
+4. put_prev_task() forces the sched_class to update stats and pick the next task.

-• If nothing, runs the idle task (low power state)
+• If nothing is available, it runs the idle task (low-power state).

 prev->sched_class->put_prev_task(rq, prev);